Jellopys/DOTSProject/README.md

 ![Skärmbild 2023-11-03 222338](https://github.com/Jellopys/DOTSProject/assets/61058386/7a0b4c51-4bc6-496d-8d71-e8ca5e031e4e)

-You can see on the image above the Job Workers executing commands in parallel with the Main thread doing all the heavy lifting.
+You can see on the image above the Job Workers executing commands in parallel with the Main thread.

 ![Skärmbild 2023-11-03 222341](https://github.com/Jellopys/DOTSProject/assets/61058386/09828df0-dcb5-46d7-99cf-75b64cd5a396)